 - Language targeting.
 Each article's culture drives correct language signals for multilingual channels.

-sitemap.xml and robots.txt — a custom-domain feature
+sitemap.xml and robots.txt

 The optimization workflow